 The 512GB Galaxy Note 9 costs $1,249, with those same $100 to $200 discounts available at the moment.

 AT&T, Sprint, T-Mobile, U.S. Cellular, Verizon Wireless and Xfinity carry the Galaxy Note 9.
 You can also get it through Amazon, Best Buy, Costco, Sam’s Club, Straight Talk Wireless, Target and Walmart, as well as Samsung.com.

 Design: Mostly unchanged

-No black or silver here.
-The boldest thing about the Note 9's design is that it now comes in two vibrant hues.
+The boldest thing about the Note 9's design is that it now comes in more vibrant hues.
 The deeper Lavender Purple model pops more than the Ocean Blue version.
 However, the Ocean Blue comes with a yellow S Pen, which writes in yellow on the display in Screen-Off memo mode, a nice, subtle touch.

 If you can tell the Note 8 and Note 9 apart at a glance, kudos to you: The differences between them are so slight as to be imperceptible.

 The Note 9 and Note 8 have identical bodies — both are 6.4 inches long and 0.34 inches deep.
 The Note 9’s display is a smidge larger at 6.4 inches to the Note 8’s 6.3-inch panel, which makes it the largest screen Samsung’s ever put in a Note device, but you’d be forgiven for not noticing.

 The new phone is a tiny bit heavier than the Note 8 (7.1 ounces versus 6.9 ounces), but I couldn’t feel the difference when holding both devices.